eqNj/eqN-PD2-Filter/README.md

 ##### Strict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
 Tailored to only show non-set/unique armors or weapons when they are likely to have a reasonably high value in trading.
 Even at this level, all unique and set items will still show.
 Crafting bases shown are only those which are highly sought after.
 High gold value items stop being indicated at level 75.
 This filter level is useful for those who regularly run high density maps and dungeons and are mostly only looking for items that are easy to trade.

-##### Potionless - This is essentially a copy of the Strict filter level, however it hides all potions at all levels except for Full Rejuvenation Potions.
+##### Potionless/Potions - 'Potionless' is essentially a copy of the Strict filter level, however it hides all potions at all levels except for Full Rejuvenation Potions if using the 'eqN-All-In-One' filter.
+'Potions' is essentially a copy of the Strict filter level, however it shows potions as normal when using the 'eqN-Potionless' filter.

 ##### Strict LLD - This is essentially a copy of the Strict filter level, however it will continue to show & sometimes notify when a LLD crafting base drops after level 60.
 This level is designed for late ladder and/or targeted LLD item farming.
 LLD crafting bases are marked with purple dots.